wario-land/steaks/doc/rom_hacking_docs.md

 ### Passage names

 Starts from 0x0864C758, each string is 26 character long, left and right padded with 0xFF to be centered.
+There's a pointer list at 0x0863956C for the Japanese, 0x08639588 for the English names.

 | Index | Offset     | Language | Value
 | ----- | ---------- | -------- | -----